nickPaterakis/event-driven-microservices/README.md

 # Event Driven Microservices <img alt="GitHub" src="https://img.shields.io/github/license/nickPaterakis/Booking-Microservices">
 ## Introduction
-The event-driven-microservices project demonstrates how to build loosely coupled, fault-tolerant, resilient, and highly scalable services.
-The project implements several patterns, including the Database per Service pattern, the Choreography-based Saga pattern, the CQRS pattern, the Domain event pattern, the Messaging pattern, the Outbox pattern (log tailing, polling publisher), and the API gateway pattern.
+The event-driven-microservices project demonstrates how to build loosely coupled, fault-tolerant, resilient, and highly-scalable microservices.
+The patterns implemented in the project include the Database-per-Service pattern, the Choreography-based Saga pattern, the CQRS pattern, the Domain Event pattern, the Messaging pattern, the Outbox pattern (log tailing, polling publisher), and the API Gateway pattern.
+The services architecture incorporates ideas from Hexagonal (Ports & Adapters) Architecture and Clean Architecture.

-The project uses the following technologies: Java, Spring Boot, Maven, Kafka, MongoDB, Docker, Debezium, Kong.
+The project utilizes the following technologies: Java, Spring Boot, Maven, Kafka, MongoDB, Docker, Debezium, and Kong.
 ## System Architecture
 The system consists of four microservices: Property Service, User Service, Reservation Service, and Notification Service.
 These microservices communicate with each other through Kafka, using the Messaging pattern.
 They produce messages with the Outbox pattern, which enables them to publish changes made to their local database to Kafka.